LogicalAtomist/UI-Map/README.md

 `$ php create_tlp_latex_version.php | pdflatex -jobname tlp`

 This script can optionally take a single argument.
-This argument should be the name of a `.json` file which species settings for the output document.
+This argument should be the name of a `.json` file which specifies custom settings for the output document.
 For example, to create the ebook version:

 `$ php create_tlp_latex_version.php ebook_latex_settings.json | pdflatex -jobname tlp-ebook`

 (If no option is given, it uses `default_latex_settings.json`.)

-This script was written for PHP 7.2+; I do not know whether or not is compatible with earlier PHP versions.
+This and the other PHP scripts were written for PHP 7.2+; I do not know whether or not they are compatible with earlier PHP versions.

-#### 3., 4., 5. default_latex_settings.json, ebook_latex_settings.json, hierarchy_version_settings.json ####
+#### default_latex_settings.json, ebook_latex_settings.json, hierarchy_version_settings.json ####

 These are JSON settings files that are used to create the PDF versions hosted on the project's main web page.
 See one of the files for the precise format.
-Here are some of the options.
+Here are the options.

 1. **passes**:  *Array.* Each element of the array represents a part of the text which is to be typeset in one pass-through.
 They each have four sub-options: